France, 1789-1914: Nation, Revolution and Empire (HIST 4211) - Honours. HIST4211

 ■ To hone students' historical skills by providing them with the opportunity to adopt a variety of approaches to the past, including gender and imperial perspectives.

 ■ To give students the opportunity to enhance their skills in source criticism with the use of primary materials in seminars and in the assessment.

 ■ To make connections and comparisons between the past and the present.

 Intended Learning Outcomes of Course

 By the end of this course students will be able to:

-■ Define in-depth knowledge and understanding of French history from the Revolution to the outbreak of the First World War.
+■ Display in-depth knowledge and understanding of French history from the Revolution to the outbreak of the First World War.

 Minimum Requirement for Award of Credits